feast-dev/feast-credit-score-local-tutorial/README.md

 ### Go Feature Server Demo
 Current the Go Feature Server only supports "file", AWS "s3" and GCP "gs" storage.
-In this demo, we choose "file.
+In this demo, we choose "file".
 Steps:
 1. terminate the previous running `app.py` if it is still running.
 2. start the Feast feature transformation server: